 How to Use the AWS Hybrid Cloud with Storage Gateway

-Now let’s take a look at the specific steps that users can take when they are ready to set up AWS Storage Gateway as their hybrid deployment storage service.
+Now let’s take a look at the specific steps that users can take when they are ready to get AWS Storage Gateway set up as their hybrid deployment storage service.

 Amazon EC2 Installation Example

 In this example we are going to provide the steps to deploy the Storage Gateway on an AWS EC2 instance using the AWS Management Console.
-Note that for the purposes of this article we are using the AWS console not physical equipment on-prem, although it is common to set up AWS Storage Gateway on-prem on top of a hypervisor or on the hardware appliance (purchased from Amazon).
+Note that for the purposes of this article we are using the AWS console not physical equipment on-prem, although it is common for AWS Storage Gateway setups on-prem to be on top of a hypervisor or on the hardware appliance (purchased from Amazon).

 1. After logging into the AWS Management Console, go to the Services section and select Storage Gateway.
 Make sure to select the correct AWS region you want this to be deployed in and then hit “Get Started.”

 This will take you to the first step: Selecting the gateway type.
 Select the gateway type desired and then click “Next.”
 For this article, we are selecting a file gateway.

 2. In the next screen, it’s time to select a host platform.
 This is where you decide whether to deploy the Storage Gateway as an EC2 instance, on a hypervisor, or on the hardware appliance.

 In our example we will choose “Amazon EC2.”
 A set of recommendations are displayed at the bottom with the configuration settings generally needed for your gateway to run smoothly.
 Once you read these, click on “Launch Instance.”
 This will take you to the EC2 Console where you normally launch an EC2 instance.